- Who we are

 According to OCPA guidelines, vacancies for members of the Panel are advertised on the Public Appointments Vacancies website.

 The APPSI Secretariat is a civil service post.
-This role is dual role with the position of Secretariat for the Lord Chancellor's Advisory Council on National Records and Archives.
+This role is dual role with the position of Secretariat for the Advisory Council on National Records and Archives.
 The recruitment of this member of staff is conducted according to the policies and procedures set out by The National Archives, and usually advertised on the Civil Service Recruitment website.

 Note that these websites are external websites and APPSI is not responsible for the information that is provided on them.